The Old Dutch Church of Sleepy Hollow

 Beyond its historical significance, the Old Dutch Church is intertwined with local folklore that has captivated imaginations for centuries.
 Washington Irving, the celebrated author of “The Legend of Sleepy Hollow,” immortalized the church in his tale of Katrina Van Tassel, Ichabod Crane and the Headless Horseman.
 According to legend, the ghostly specter of the Headless Horseman is said to roam the churchyard, adding an eerie yet irresistible allure to the church grounds, especially during crisp autumn days.

-Due to its association with “The Legend of Sleepy Hollow,” the church attracts visitors from around the world, drawn by the allure of Irving’s ghostly tale and the chance to explore a piece of early American history.
+Due to its association with “The Legend of Sleepy Hollow,” the church attracts visitors from around the world, drawn by Irving’s ghostly tale and the chance to explore a piece of early American history.
 The church and its burial ground have been featured in numerous adaptations of Irving’s story, cementing its place in popular culture.

 Visiting the Old Dutch Church